 If I was buying my first Jerkbaits, I would get one in a natural color, and another in a bright high visibility color.
 You can expand your collection from there.

 Is pattern or color more important?

 I find color is more important than pattern.
-But it is really the combination of the two which will convince a reluctant trout to strike.
+But it is really the combination of the two that will convince a reluctant trout to strike.

 What is your favorite color of jerkbait for trout fishing?
 Let us know in the comments below.

-For more informaiton on how, where and when to fish jerkbaits head over to my jerkbait fishing guide here.
+For more information on how, where and when to fish jerkbaits head over to my jerkbait fishing guide here.